memgraph/docs/gqlalchemy/import-data.md

 ## Kafka, RedPanda or Pulsar data stream

-To consume Kafka, RedPanda or Pulsar data stream, you can write [appropriate Cypher queries](/memgraph/import-data/data-streams/manage-streams) and [execute](/memgraph/connect-to-memgraph/drivers/python) them, or use GQLAlchemy stream manager for [Kafka/RedPanda](/gqlalchemy/how-to-guides/streams/manage-kafka-streams) or [Pulsar](/gqlalchemy/how-to-guides/streams/manage-pulsar-streams) streams.
+To consume Kafka, RedPanda or Pulsar data stream, you can write a[appropriate Cypher queries](/memgraph/import-data/data-streams/manage-streams) and [execute](/memgraph/connect-to-memgraph/drivers/python) them, or use GQLAlchemy stream manager for [Kafka, RedPanda](/gqlalchemy/how-to-guides/streams/manage-kafka-streams) or [Pulsar](/gqlalchemy/how-to-guides/streams/manage-pulsar-streams) streams.

 ## Learn more